-The Fund may invest a portion of its net assets in equities and up to 100% of its net assets in foreign securities.
+The Fund may invest a portion of its net asset value in equities and up to 100% of its net asset value in foreign securities.

 The Fund may use foreign exchange transactions such as spot transactions or derivatives to seek to hedge against fluctuations in the currency of the Fund's underlying assets vis-à-vis its Canadian assets but has no obligation to do so.
 To the extent this hedging strategy is used, it may substantially limit investors from benefiting if the Canadian currency falls against the currency in which some or all of the assets of the Fund are denominated.
 While the Manager may attempt to hedge this risk there can be no guarantee that it will be successful in doing so.
 In respect of the USD Classes, the Fund uses foreign exchange transactions such as spot transactions or derivatives to counter the hedging strategy of the Fund described above (as necessary) to seek to hedge the currency exposure of that portion of the assets of the Fund attributable to the USD Classes against the U.S. dollar.
-When the Canadian dollar strengthens as against the U.S. dollar, the value of an investment (in Canadian dollar terms) in the USD Classes will rise.
+When the Canadian dollar strengthens as against the U.S. dollar, the value of an investment in the USD Classes (in Canadian dollar terms) will fall, and when the Canadian dollar weakens as against the U.S. dollar, the value of an investment (in Canadian dollar terms) in the USD Classes will rise.
 Accordingly: